davidviva/DataAnalysisPython/Final/README.md

       &emsp;![](https://github.com/davidviva/DataAnalysisPython/raw/master/Final/output/Analysis1/screenshot of csv files/genre_occupation.png)

 ### Analysis2:
   1.problem: This part we did some analysis on the sample users to see the properties of the sample.
-We classifie users by age, gender, and occupation, record the numbers of each group and show the ratio with pie chart
+We classifie users by age, gender, and occupation to see what's the components of our investigated targets and acknowledge what kind of people watch and rate movie more.
   2.args input:
       &emsp;(1) string 'age' or 'gender' or 'occupation, or 'all'
   3.process: